 Fiber Drawing Furnace

 Thermal Technology’s fiber drawing furnace is designed for operation to 2400°C with preforms up to 100 mm in diameter.
 It features a simplified long-life, high-purity graphite resistance element which delivers concentrated heat through a linear graphite tube (available with a split liner for altering the hot zone profile) that serves to protect the element and control inert gas flow.
-Encapsulated graphite felt insulation surrounds the heating element.
+Additionally, the encapsulated graphite felt insulation surrounds the heating element.
 Protective inert gas flow routing is simple and effective with top and bottom gas screens, top adjustable iris assembly and bottom water-cooled slide door assembly.

 Fiber Drawing Furnace Operating Gas